anubias/rbt/README.md

 - `Mono`-directional: sends the radar energy beam in a single direction
 - `Omni`-directional: sends the radar energy beam in a swift pattern all around the tank

+The shape and size of the scanned map surface is always a square with side length of `Players::SCANNING_DISTANCE`.

+It is important to note that the scan output will _always_ include the tank who requested it.
+The differences between the different types of scans affect the position of the requesting tank relative to the returned result.
+In the case of `Omni`-directional scanning, the scanning tank will be located in the middle of the scanned area.
+In case of `Mono`-directional scanning, the scanning tank will be located on the edge or corner of the scanned area.
+For example, the scanning tank will be located on the bottom-left side of the scanned area in case of a `Mono`-directional North-East scan.

-The area of the scanned map surface is always the same.
-It is represented as an array of size `Players::SCANNING_DISTANCE`.
-It should be obvious that mono-directional scanns will give you data that is farther away from the tank, albeit towards one direction only.
+It should be obvious that mono-directional scans will give you data that is farther away from the tank, albeit towards one direction only.

-The scanned data created as the result of scanning the environment *always* contains the tank who has initiated the scan.

 ### Shooting